sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 This page was first created at Sage Days 103, 7-10 August 2019 by Sarah Arpin, Catalina Camacho-Navarro, Holly Paige Chaos, Amy Feaver, Eva Goedhart, Rebecca Lauren Miller, Alexis Newton, and Nandita Sahajpal.
+This project was led by Amy Feaver.

-We would also like to acknowledge Katherine Stange, who allowed us to use code from her cryptography course as a starting point for many of these interacts.
+We acknowledge Katherine Stange, who allowed us to use code from her cryptography course as a starting point for many of these interacts.
 Dr. Stange's original code and course page can be found at http://crypto.katestange.net/

 If you have cryptography-related interactions that you are interested in adding to this page, please do so.
 You can also contact Amy Feaver at firstname.lastname@kingsu.ca